Ishk Ishk Ishk: Notes

 During the making of this movie, Dev Anand surveyed the location from a helicopter in Nepal.
-It also involved the thrilling experience of trekking and sleeping in tents.
 A perfectionist to the core, Dev Saab identified Shyangboche, with hardly any habitation and decided to have his shooting in the hilly areas of Nepal.

-Dev Saab claims, “If you ever happen to see ‘Ishq, Ishq, Ishq’, look out for that shot of Mount Everest with a sweetheart of a cloud spinning around it, a very rare sight indeed!”

 Reception

 Despite the famous tracks, which were composed by no other than R. D. Burman and the expensive budget for the film, the film was received as the "biggest disaster" for Dev Saab and his crew.